 Across these constellations, animation may be understood as a discrete set of experiential and technological possibilities, on the one hand, and a generalised politico-economic set of conditions on the other.
 Drawing on the crossovers and proliferations afforded by this doubling, the Animate Assembly network aims to debate the currency and significance of analogue and digital animation studies in view of the fundamental transformations occurring in cultural knowledge.

-Animate Assembly is propelled by Verina Gfader (currently affiliated with the City University of Hong Kong, Meaning and Narrative in Abstract Animation research project), Anke Hennig (Ruhr Universität, Bochum/ Central Saint Martins, London), Esther Leslie (Birkbeck, London) and Edgar Schmitz (Goldsmiths, London).
+Animate Assembly is propelled by Verina Gfader (affiliated with Malmö Art Academy/Lund University and City University of Hong Kong, Meaning and Narrative in Abstract Animation research project), Anke Hennig (LMU Munich/ Central Saint Martins, London), Esther Leslie (Birkbeck, London) and Edgar Schmitz (Goldsmiths, London).

 Animate Assembly 11: ANIME, 25/26 October 2019, Birkbeck, with Joon Yang KIM and Paul ROQUET